 No grade point credit.
 The "I" grade is to be used only for verifiable unavoidable reasons that a student is unable to complete a course within the normal course time.
 To be eligible to receive an "I' grade, the students must (1) have satisfactorily completed more than 60% of the course requirements and attendance and (2) must request the faculty member to assign the "I" grade and indicate why it is warranted, via the Incomplete Grade Request Form.
 The faculty member has the discretion to decide whether the "I" grade will be awarded.
 Since the "incomplete" extends enrollment in the course, requirements for satisfactory completion shall be established through consultation between the faculty member and the student.
-In assigning the "I" grade, the faculty member must complete documentation that (1) states the reason for assigning the grade; (2) specifies the work to be completed and indicates the percentage in relation to the total work of the course; (3) specifies the date by which the work must be completed; and (4) identifies the default grade (B, C, D, F, P, R, or U) based upon course work already completed.
+In assigning the "I" grade, the faculty member must complete documentation that (1) states the reason for assigning the grade; (2) specifies the work to be completed; and (4) identifies the default grade (B, C, D, F, P, R, or U) based upon course work already completed.
 Completion dates may not be set beyond the last day of the subsequent semester (to include summer term) without written approval of the Chief Academic Officer of the campus.
 The student will be provided a copy of the documentation.
 The listed default grade will be assigned at the end of the subsequent semester unless the "I" grade is changed by the faculty member through the normal grade change processes.
 An "I" grade will be changed to a "W" only under documented mitigating circumstances which must be approved by the Chief Academic Officer of the campus.